 For exchange students and doctoral students, the membership of the Student Union is voluntary.

-As a student and member of the Student Union of University of Helsinki (HYY), you are entitled to various services and benefits that will make your life easier.
+As a student and member of the Student Union of University of Helsinki (HYY), you are entitled directly or indirectly to various services and benefits that will make your life easier.

-For example, you have access to affordable student housing, basic health care services, sports facilities and student-priced meals.
+For example, you have access to affordable student housing, student-priced meals as well as low-cost health care services and sports facilities.
 In addition, you get numerous discounts, for example on public transport fees across the country and on tickets to cultural events or attractions.

 Students already studying at the University of Helsinki can apply for the scholarships offered by the University of Helsinki Funds.